DyogenIBENS/LibsDyogen/README.md

 ```

 These families files define gene families.
 All descendant genes of the same ancestral gene belong to the same
-family.
+family. <Ancestor>.families.bz2 contains gene families that derive from a unique gene in the <Ancestor> genome.

-Usually, when two species S1 and S2 are compared, each gene family is defined as the set of genes deriving from the same ancestral gene of the most recent common ancestor of S1 and S2.
+Usually, when a set of species is considered, each gene family is defined as the set of genes deriving from the same ancestral gene of the most recent common ancestor.

 ## Update
 If you want to keep LibsDyogen up to date, execute